-The National Partnership for Women & Families offers internships for academic credit year-round (fall, spring, summer) and a limited number of paid internships during the summer.
+The National Partnership for Women & Families offers several communications, economic justice, health policy, and reproductive justice internships throughout the year for academic credit year-round (fall, spring, summer) and a limited number of paid internships during the summer.

 During the summer, the National Partnership offers three types of internships:

-- Internships for academic-credit, where students receive academic credit from an accredited college or university for a summer internship with the National Partnership.
+1) Internships for academic credit — students receive academic credit from an accredited college or university for a summer internship with the National Partnership.
 Students who are only receiving academic credit and who spend three or more days per week at the National Partnership will receive a stipend in the amount of $50 per week to defray the cost of transportation and food.

-- Internships with remuneration from a third party, where students receive remuneration from a third-party, like their school or another organization, for their participation in an internship program (these students may or may not receive academic credit in addition to remuneration from a third party).
+2) Internships with remuneration from a third party — students receive remuneration from a third-party, like their school or another organization, for their participation in an internship program (these students may or may not receive academic credit in addition to remuneration from a third party).

-- Internships paid by the National Partnership.
-The National Partnership has a limited number of paid internship positions during the summer.
+3) Internships paid by the National Partnership — the National Partnership has a limited number of paid internship positions during the summer.
 National Partnership paid interns will be paid $15/hour for up to a 10-week internship.

 The National Partnership values and encourages diversity and solicits applications from all qualified applicants without regard to gender, race, color, national origin, disability, age, religion, sexual orientation, gender identity, veteran status or any other factor protected by law.